ashutoshmjain/gita/arjun/src/chapter3.md

 Loke [in the world] Asmin [this] Dwi-Vidha [two kinds of] Nishtha [faith] Pura [previously] Prokta [said] Maya [by me] Anagha [O sinless Arjun];

 Jnana Yogena [with ritual of knowledge] Sankhyanam [by philospphers] Karm Yogen [with ritiual of actions] Yoginam [by Yogies].

+{ There are two types of faith in this world as told by me previously. `Jnana Yoga` for the philosophers and the `Karm Yoga` for the Yogies}

 ### 3.4